Why pursue an MA or MS from the department of media, film and journalism studies at the University of Denver?

 Students may also choose various dual-degree program combinations including:

-- MS in strategic communication/MA in video production
+- MS in strategic communication/MA video production emphasis

 - MA in media, film and journalism studies/JD (with the Sturm College of Law)

-Our programs provide a unique curriculum focusing on the social, economic, cultural, legal and public policy implications of the mass media and allow students to specialize in particular areas to prepare them for careers in media research, public relations, journalism, video production, media criticism, advertising, media management and media regulation and policy.
-The department also maintains state-of-the-art production and post-production video facilities.
+Our programs provide a unique curriculum focusing on the social, economic, cultural, legal and public policy implications of the mass media and allow students to specialize in particular areas to prepare them for careers in media research, public relations, journalism, video and television production, filmmaking, media criticism, media management and media regulation and policy.
+Some MA and MS graduates also seek more advanced degrees as they enter MFA or PhD programs.

-All master's programs require 48 credits (12 courses) for completion of the degree.
-While some students take a heavier load, eight credit hours per quarter is the normal load for media, film and journalism studies graduate students — particularly those who complete a thesis.
-Because of the sequencing of classes, it will take at least five quarters to complete the MA in video emphasis and MS in strategic communication degrees.
-Many graduate-level courses are scheduled during afternoon and early evening as a convenience to those who wish to pursue their degree on a part-time basis.
+All master's programs require 48 credits for completion of the degree.
+While some full-time students take a heavier load and part-time students take a lighter load, most media, film and journalism studies graduate students take eight credit hours/two courses per quarter.
+This is particularly true of those who complete a thesis.
+Because of the sequencing of classes, it generally takes six quarters to complete the MA, video emphasis and student-design degrees, while some in the MS in strategic communication degree have completed the degree in five quarters.
+We schedule most graduate-level courses during afternoon and evening hours as a convenience to those who wish to pursue their degree on a part-time basis or for full-time students who maintain employment during their pursuit of an advanced degree.

-Our alumni work in a variety of areas including corporate, nonprofit and government public relations, advertising, video and film production, journalism, media research analysis, telecommunications and education, as well as attend doctoral programs at prestigious schools around the country.
+Our alumni develop careers in a variety of areas including corporate, nonprofit and government public relations, advertising, video, television and film production, journalism, media research analysis, telecommunications and education.